-#11 Hike the Levada do Bom Sucesso trail
+#11 Hike the Levada dos Tornos to Monte

 👞 Difficulty: Moderate

 This is just another reason why we absolutely love Funchal and Madeira!
-There’s a hike that literally starts inside the city.
-From the city it takes you up into the mountains and towards Monte (where the cable car goes).
+There’s a hike that starts right above the city and makes its way to Monte.

 #12 Chill out at the Design Centre Nini Andrade Silva